cwlowder/hyper-orama/README.md

 # Hyper-Orama
 [![All Contributors](https://flat.badgen.net/github/contributors/cwlowder/hyper-orama)](#contributors)

 A screen recorder for the hyper terminal.
-It publishes all captured sessions to [now.sh](https://zeit.co/now)
+It publishes all captured sessions to [now.sh](https://zeit.co/now) (or locally).

 ![EXAMPLE-OUT](demo-out.gif)